Knee Replacement ( Video Link - Knee Replacement )

 How long does it take to recover?

 You will be in the hospital for 5-7 days.
-You will be admitted one day prior to surgery for fine tuning of your medical check up, and will be operated the next morning.
-You will be in post–op recovery area for 24 hours, and then shifted to your room.
+You will be admitted one day prior to surgery for ﬁne-tuning of your medical check up, and will be operated the next morning.
+You may be in post–op recovery area for 24 hours, and then shifted to your room.
 Gentle physiotherapy is started from the day after surgery.
 A typical recovery schedule for those who get both knees replaced is as shown in Fig.-7.

-You are made to stand on day 3 or 4 after operation.
+You are made to stand on day 2 or 3 after operation.
 At the time of discharge from the hospital, you will be able to take a few steps and walk to the toilet using a walker.
 Once at home, physiotherapy is continued for a period of 4 to 6 weeks.
 Most patients are able to walk for 2-3 km within 12 weeks of surgery.
-Those with single side knee replacement take half this time
+Those with single side knee replacement take half this time.
+We have the credit of ﬁrst same day discharge after knee replacement.

 Can both the knees be operated at the same time?